dirleiro/phone-use-mental-health-capstone/README.md

 # Introduction
 For the past few of months, I have been pursuing the Google Data Analytics certificate on Coursera, completing eight courses that strenghtened my skills in the six-stage data analysis process (Ask, Prepare, Process, Analyze, Share, Act) and technical tools like Excel, SQL, Tableau, and R. For my capstone, I chose Path B, analyzing a 1,000-user dataset on social media usage and emotional well-being across platforms like Instagram, X, and LinkedIn, focusing on adults aged 21-35.
 This project allowed me to apply my learning to explore a topic I’m passionate about — how digital habits shape our emotions in a real-world context.
 # Background
-In today’s hyper-connected world, social media has become an inescapable part of daily life.
-As of 2025, billions of people scroll, post, and engage online, with platforms like Instagram, X, and LinkedIn shaping how we communicate, work, and feel.
-Yet, this digital immersion comes with a cost.
-Research increasingly links excessive social media use to shifts in mental health—sometimes boosting happiness through connection, other times fueling anxiety, sadness, or boredom through comparison and overload.
-Understanding these patterns is more urgent than ever as usage times climb, particularly among younger adults navigating a post-pandemic, screen-saturated reality.

-I am a data analyst at MindSpace, a fictional mental health campaign company dedicated to raising awareness about social media’s impact on emotional well-being.
-Our mission is to empower individuals with insights to balance their digital habits.
-I chose this topic for my Path B capstone because I’ve seen firsthand how scrolling can shift my mood, and I’ll be analyzing a dataset of 1,000 users habits and emotions across different platforms to uncover broader trends.
+In today’s hyper-connected world, social media is unavoidable.
+In 2025, the average user spends over 145 minutes daily on platforms like Instagram, X, and LinkedIn, shaping how we connect and feel.
+Research highlights a dual impact: connection can boost happiness, but comparison and overload often fuel anxiety or sadness.
+As a data analyst at MindSpace, a fictional mental health campaign company, I’m tasked with uncovering these patterns to promote balanced digital habits.
+I chose this topic because I’ve noticed how scrolling Instagram lifts my mood while X leaves me drained, and I’m eager to analyze a 1,000-user dataset to reveal broader trends.
 # Stage 1: Ask
-The business task set by our company is to investigate how social media usage influences users emotional well-being while identifying patterns than can promote healthier digital habits.
+The business task set by our company is to investigate how daily social media usage duration and engagement metrics influence users’ emotional well-being, identifying patterns to promote healthier digital habits.

+**Key Questions**

+* How does daily usage time correlate with dominant emotions?
+* Which platforms are associated with positive vs negative emotions?
+* Are there demographic differences (age, gender) in emotional responses to social media?

-The stakeholders and how they will leverage our findings:
+**Stakeholders and how they will leverage our findings**

-* MindSpace: To design targeted awareness campaigns.
+* MindSpace: To craft targeted campaigns using platform-specific insights.
-* Mental Health Professionals: To advise clients on managing social media for better emotional health
+* Mental Health Professionals: To guide clients based on usage-emotion links
-* Individuals: To adjust their digital habits with actionable insights.
+* Individuals: To adjust habits with data-driven recommendations.
-* Platform Representatives : To enhance user experience and well-being features.
+* Platform Representatives : To enhance well-being features using emotional trends.

-The objectives include:
+**Objectives**

-* Analyzing the relationship between social media usage patterns and dominant emotions to establish clear connections.
+* Analyze usage time and engagement to establish emotional correlations.
-* Identifying specific platforms or behaviors linked to positive or negative emotional outcomes, pinpointing areas of opportunity or concern.
+* Identify platforms and behaviors linked to positive or negative emotions.
-* Providing actionable recommendations for promoting healthier digital habits, based on the analysis, to improve users emotional well-being and support MindSpace’s goals.
+* Provide actionable recommendations to improve well-being, supporting MindSpace’s mission.
 # Stage 2: Prepare
 The dataset used for this analysis is the [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data) dataset, sourced from Kaggle and created by AI Inventor, Emirhan Bulut.
 It contains 1,000 records of anonymized user data across various social media platforms, including Instagram, X and LinkedIn.
 The dataset includes the following key columns:
 * User ID: A unique identifier for each user.